amohammadiasl/cse15l-lab-reports/Lab4/LabReport4.md

 ![image](IMG16.png)
 <br><br>
 The image above displays what happens after we pressed `<enter>`.<br>
 **Explanation:** Now to explaing what the commands above did; as mentioned before, when we pressed `i`, we were taken into insert mode, meaning we can edit the text.
-To exit that mode, we had to press `ESC` to go into normal mode.
+To exit that mode, we had to press `<ESC>` to go into normal mode.
 Then when we were in normal mode, we pressed `:` which takes us into command line mode.
 Once we were into command line mode, we typed in `wq`. `w` means "write" (aka save) in vim and q means "quit".
 So when we pair `w` and `q` and then press `<enter>`, it basically means "save and quit".
-Hence why we were back at the home terminal after pressing `<enter>`.
+Hence why we were back at the home terminal after pressing `<enter>`. <br>
+So at the end of this step, the keys we pressed were: `v i m L i s t E x a m p l e s . j a v a <enter> / i n d e x 1 <enter> n n n n n n n n n l l l l l x i 2 <ESC> : w q <enter>`